HLC's Credential Lab

 Employers, industries, and workforce development organizations need reliable information about credentials and education and training providers.

-While there are an increasing number of alternative credentials and content providers emerging, there is also an overwhelming need to assure quality and to improve transparency for learners and employers.
+While there are an increasing number of short-term credentials and content providers emerging, there is also an overwhelming need to assure quality and to improve transparency for learners and employers.

 Two Solutions

-HLC’s Credential Lab will work with multiple teams of diverse and experienced stakeholders to co-design, test and offer the following solutions:
+The Credential Lab is working with multiple teams of diverse and experienced stakeholders to design, test, and offer the following two solutions:

 Leadership Advisory Board